 The New York Blood Center's National Cord Blood Program (NCBP) was started in 1992 with a grant from the National Institutes of Health (NIH) National Heart, Lung and Blood Institute.
 It was founded to investigate cord blood as a possible solution to a critical public health need: finding appropriate hematopoietic transplants for patients who have no matched bone marrow donors.
-Since 2002, it has been part of the Howard P. Milstein Cord Blood Center.

 Through March 2015, NCBP has banked more than 60,000 cord blood units and provided over 5,300 cord blood units for transplantation to patients, and is still the largest non-profit public cord blood bank in the world.